API reference

 Acquire unclaimed jobs for execution.

-- abstract async acquire_schedules(scheduler_id, limit)¶
+- abstractmethod async acquire_schedules(scheduler_id, lease_duration, limit)

 Acquire unclaimed due schedules for processing.